 How to Prevent Rust on Cars

-- Keep Your Car Clean and Dry
+1. Keep Your Car Clean and Dry

 The first line of defense against rust is keeping your car clean.

-- Wax your Car Routinely
+2. Wax your Car Regularly

 Applying a layer of protective coat of wax after washing adds an extra layer of protection against moisture.

 If you want to reduce the chances of rust forming on your car, apply high-quality wax every three to four months.
-Make sure to read the instructions of the product and cover all the areas of your car’s body.

-- Use Protective Coatings and Rust Inhibitors
+3. Use Protective Coatings and Rust Inhibitors

-Protective coatings and rust inhibitors, such as rust proofing sprays, are designed to prevent rust from forming on metal surfaces and can be applied to the car’s undercarriage and other susceptible areas to prevent rust from spreading.
+Protective coatings and rust inhibitors, such as rust-proofing sprays, are designed to prevent rust from forming on metal surfaces and can be applied to the car’s undercarriage and other susceptible areas to prevent rust from spreading.

-Products like WD-40 can also serve as rust inhibitors, providing a protective barrier against moisture.Follow the instructions on the product as some products may have different application procedures.
+Products like WD-40 can also serve as rust inhibitors, providing a protective barrier against moisture.

-- Inspect and Repair Scratches and Dents Immediately
+4. Inspect and Repair Scratches and Dents Immediately

 Scratches or dents expose the underlying metal to the elements, making it easier for rust to form.
 Regularly inspect your car for chips and repair them immediately to prevent rust from taking hold.

 If you notice any small scratches that can be fixed by yourself, get a touch-up paint kit and start working on it.
-Learn more about how to touch-up car paint.

 The undercarriage of your car is particularly susceptible to rust because it’s constantly exposed to road debris and water.
-Regularly cleaning and inspecting the undercarriage can help catch rust in its early stages and prevent it from spreading.

-- Regular Inspections for Hidden Rust
+7. Regular Inspections for Hidden Rust

 Some areas of your car are more prone to rust than others, such as wheel wells, the underside of doors, and the trunk.